davidlattimore/wild/BENCHMARKING.md

 also your kernel settings.
 For example, if you run `cat /proc/sys/vm/dirty_ratio` that will show the percentage of reclaimable memory that is allowed to be dirty (needing writing) before further writes will block.
 If that shows zero, then `cat /proc/sys/vm/dirty_bytes` will show the same, but as an absolute number of bytes.
-On some systems, the the absolute dirty byte limit might be set as low as 256MiB, meaning that if we're writing a large output file, we can easily hit this limit.
+On some systems, the absolute dirty byte limit might be set as low as 256MiB, meaning that if we're writing a large output file, we can easily hit this limit.
 You could increase this limit, or switch to using `dirty_ratio` of say 20% instead, but it might be better to just take the filesystem out of the equation and write the output to a tmpfs instead.
 See next